Leifhaa/PGR301-2020-konte-oppgave2/README.md

 ## 6. Commit the changes
-:warning: **The terraform.keyfile.json file should not be committed to repository or shared** :warning:\
+:warning: **The unencrypted terraform_keyfile.json file should not be committed to repository or shared** :warning:\
 Commit the updated `.travis.yml` and `terraform_keyfile.json.enc`  file to github.
 Notice we commit the encrypted file, not the original key file.<br> Run command
 ```shell script
 git add terraform_keyfile.json.enc .travis.yml